codebyash-21/edubuddy-elite/README.md

 rest.
 Tab completion included.

-`edubuddy deploy` runs the **same install with question packs switched off**, which is exactly the pre-pack behaviour.
-There is deliberately no second
+`edubuddy deploy` runs the **same install with question packs switched off**, which reproduces the pre-pack behaviour of the earlier build.
+There is deliberately no second installation: two copies would drift apart, and any comparison between them would then be measuring the drift rather than the packs.
-installation: two copies would drift apart, and any comparison between them would then be measuring the drift rather than the packs.
 The switch is one environment variable, `EDUBUDDY_QA=0`.

 Two interfaces, one engine. `web.py` serves a browser page; `app.py` opens a Tkinter window.
 Identical retrieval, question packs, grounding and refusal — the